-- 20. The draft Capital Programmes at Annexe 3 shows the proposals estimated to be spent in 2020/21 and the following years on each of the three elements to the capital programme. - 21.
-The 30-year Business Plan also includes a programme to develop new affordable homes and a programme to remodel some of the existing stock.
-The major

-- regeneration project at Ockford Ridge will be a combination of redevelopment and remodelling existing dwellings. - 22.
-The Housing Development Capital Programme Budget includes allocation for delivery of new affordable council homes for rent and shared ownership through the acquisition of property under Section 106 (s106) agreements.
+- 4.23 The draft Capital Programmes at Annexe 3 shows the proposals estimated to be spent in 2020/21 and the following years on each of the three elements to the capital programme. - 4.24 The 30-year Business Plan also includes a programme to develop new affordable homes and a programme to remodel some of the existing stock.
+The major regeneration project at Ockford Ridge will be a combination of redevelopment and remodelling existing dwellings. - 4.25 The Housing Development Capital Programme Budget includes allocation for delivery of new affordable council homes for rent and shared ownership through the acquisition of property under Section 106 (s106) agreements.
 It is proposed that delegated authority be given to the Head of Housing Delivery and Communities, in consultation with Strategic Director (Chief Finance Officer) and Portfolio Holder for Finance, Assets and Commercial Services and Portfolio Holder for Housing & Community Safety, to allocate the S106 budget when opportunities arise to acquire new homes on developer sites.
-The Executive approved this delegation on 12 March 2019 for the 2019/20 budget. - 23.
-The Council declared a Climate Change Emergency on 18 September 2019.
-At the Housing Overview and Scrutiny meeting on 20 November 2019 it was agreed that there was a need to review the Waverley Design Standards, approved in July 2018, to address the council's environmental and sustainability objectives and consider the financial implication of the proposed changes.
+The Executive approved this delegation on 12 March 2019 for the 2019/20 budget.